Krv-Analytics/Thema/docs/index.md

 While the structure of the simplicial complex was generated from the above 5 parameters, changing the color shceme allows the user to view how different parameters relate to the structure of the graph.

+### Using the Kepler Mapper results to partition US Coal Plants into Scenarios:
+– scenarios represent the sequential increase of decommisisoning difficulty, with scenario 1 plants being the easiest to decommission and 4 the hardest

+<iframe width="100%" height="700px" seamless="" frameborder="0" scrolling="no" src="./COAL_MAP.html"></iframe>